 - At the bottom of the Data Model Editor, click the Add Entity button to add a new entity to the model.

-- In the panel on the left side of the Data Model Editor, change the name of the new entity to AppCategoryEntity and then press return.
+- In the Data Model Inspector on the right side of the Xcode window, change the name of the new entity to AppCategoryEntity and then press return.

-- Next, go to the Data Model Inspector and change the Class to AppCategoryEntity.
+- Next, change the Class to AppCategoryEntity.
 Again, this specifies the name of the class that will later be generated from this entity.

 - This entity only has two attributes, so it's very easy to add.
 With the AppCategoryEntity still selected, click the Add Attribute button.
 Afterwards, go to the Data Model Inspector and set the following properties: